ringecosystem/collaboration/grant/projects/offchain-subnames.md

 - Deployment related
   - Documentation of deployment process.
   - Deployment scripts.
-  - Verified contracts on testnets.
+  - Verified contracts on testnets and mainnets.
 - Contracts audit report.
 - Documentation of deployed addresses and how to use it.